Best Way to Cook Live Lobster and Lobster Tail at Home

-Estimated reading time: 18 minutes
+Estimated reading time: 20 minutes

 How to Cook Lobster

-What’s the best way to cook lobster?
+What’s the best way to cook whole live lobster?

 But before you can cook your lobsters, you need to be careful handling them.
 If you have never handled live lobster before, keep the bands on!
 Some lobstermen insist on removing the claw bands before cooking.
-The rubber bands, they say, impart an off taste to the water and to the lobster.
+The rubber bands, they say, impart an off taste to the water and the lobster.
 Only salty and experienced lobster lovers should remove them before cooking.
 Whether you’re having lobsters shipped to your door or are picking them up at the local pound, learn the best way to handle live lobsters and keep them fresh before cooking.

-How do You Cook a Live Lobster Humanely
+How Do You Cook a Live Lobster Humanely?

 How to Prepare Maine Lobster

-The most common method for killing lobsters humanely is setting live lobsters in the freezer for ~15 minutes to help them drift in a numb sleep, then plunging them head-first into boiling water for a quick, kind death.
+The most common method for killing lobsters humanely is setting live lobsters in the freezer for ~15 minutes to help them drift into a numb sleep, then plunging them head-first into boiling water for a quick, kind death.
 There are a handful of other methods, which you can read about in our article: How to Kill a Lobster Without Feeling Bad About It.

-Cooking Live Lobster at Home
+Cooking Live Lobster at Home: Steam or Boil?

 Cooking lobster is an art, and if you do not get the timing just right, you might be in for a tough or chewy lobster.
 Never overcook your lobster.
 This makes the meat tough and stringy (a huge bummer!).
 We find most of the cooking time suggestions found on the internet are way too long.